athangk/shop-animate-react/Readme.md

 *Navigate to categories, choose a category.

-Navigates to Products page, filters with range of price and order ascending descending Discount and starting value upon hover
+*Navigates to Products page, filters with range of price and order ascending descending

+*Discount and starting value upon hover

-Navigate to single product with additional delayed result api call
+*Navigate to single product with additional delayed result api call

-*--Fake API used from public folder.
+*Fake API used from public folder.